Green Bicycle Case

-The Green Bicycle Case was a British murder investigation and subsequent trial pertaining to the fatal shooting of Bella Wright near the village of Little Stretton, Leicestershire on 5 July 1919.
+The Green Bicycle Case was a British murder investigation and subsequent trial pertaining to the fatal shooting of Bella Wright near the village of Little Stretton, Leicestershire, England, on 5 July 1919.
 Wright was killed by a single bullet wound to the face.
 The case takes its name from the fact that on the evening of her death, Wright had been seen cycling in the company of a man riding a green bicycle.

-Ronald Light, a 33-year-old mathematics teacher, is considered the prime suspect in Wright's murder.
-Light did not come forward in response to an extensive media appeal to trace a man matching his description seen on the green bicycle, and he is known to have made attempts to dispose of both his bicycle and revolver holster in a canal following her death.
+Ronald Light, a 33-year-old mathematics teacher, was the prime suspect in Wright's alleged murder.
+Light did not respond to an extensive media appeal to trace a man matching his description seen on the green bicycle, and concealed his bicycle and revolver holster in a canal following Wright's death.
 Upon his arrest, Light initially denied, then admitted to being in the company of Wright shortly before her death, although he consistently denied killing her.
 He was defended in court by Sir Edward Marshall Hall KC, who largely based his defence on the lack of a motive for Wright's death.
 Marshall Hall obtained Light's acquittal.

-The case would prove to be one of the UK's most celebrated and controversial murder cases of the 20th century, with opinions varying among authors as to Light's guilt and the actual motive behind the crime, should her death not have been the result of misadventure.
+The case would prove to be one of the UK's most celebrated and controversial murder cases of the 20th century, with opinions varying among authors as to Light's guilt, the actual motive behind any crime, and the possibility of misadventure.
 The case has been described by one author as, "The most fascinating murder mystery of the century."

 Bella Wright

 Annie Bella Wright was born on 14 July 1897 in Somerby, Leicestershire.
 She was the eldest of seven children born to an illiterate agricultural labourer and his wife.
-From around 1895 they lived in a thatched cottage in the village of Stoughton, Leicestershire, four miles outside Leicester.
+From around 1895 the family lived in a thatched cottage in the village of Stoughton, four miles outside Leicester.

-Wright had attended school until the age of 12 before beginning work as a domestic servant, subsequently obtaining a job as a rubber hand at Bates & Co.'s St Mary's Mills, a rubber factory in Leicester, approximately five miles from home.
+Wright had attended school until the age of 12 before beginning work as a domestic servant, subsequently obtaining a job as a rubber hand at Bates & Co.'s St Mary's Mills, a rubber factory in Leicester, approximately five miles from her home.
 She regularly travelled to work on her bicycle.
-At the time of her death, she was working the late shift at the factory and, as such, in the summer of 1919, was known to have cycled between the villages and hamlets around Little Stretton to perform errands or visit acquaintances in the late afternoon hours.
+At the time of her death, she was working the late shift at the factory and was known to cycle between the villages and hamlets around Little Stretton to perform errands or visit acquaintances in the late afternoon.

-At the time of her death, Wright—described as a girl with good looks and of good character—was 21-years-old and engaged to be married to a Royal Navy stoker named Archie Ward, who served on HMS Diadem — a training ship in Portsmouth.
+At the time of her death, Wright—described as a girl with good looks and of good character—was 21 years old and engaged to be married to a Royal Navy stoker named Archie Ward, who served on HMS Diadem, a training ship in Portsmouth.
 She is known to have had at least one other suitor, and to have told her mother of an officer who had fallen in love with her.
 This may have been Ronald Light, although he denied this supposition in court.